Woody Allen sexual abuse allegation: May 2018: Moses's letter defending Allen and accusing Farrow of child abuse

 Moses wrote that Thompson saw Farrow filming Dylan in what looked like an effort to coach her.
-He further alleged that Farrow drove some of her children to suicide: "Most media sources claim my sister Tam died of 'heart failure' at the age of 21.
-In fact, Tam struggled with depression for much of her life, a situation exacerbated by my mother refusing to get her help, insisting that Tam was just 'moody'.
-One afternoon in 2000, after one final fight with Mia, which ended with my mother leaving the house, Tam committed suicide by overdosing on pills."

-Of the shy support he had given to Mia when he was a teenager, Moses stated: "During the custody hearing, my mother kept stressing how we needed to stick together as a family.
+Of the shy support he had given Mia as a teenager, Moses wrote: "During the custody hearing, my mother kept stressing how we needed to stick together as a family.
 Frightened and beaten down, I, too, played my part.
 I even wrote a letter condemning Woody, saying that he had done something horrible and unforgivable, and had broken my dreams.
 I even read the letter for the news media that were now regularly gathered at the end of our driveway, knowing that doing so would earn my mother's approval.
 That public denouncement of my father remains the biggest regret of my life."

 2018: Soon-Yi defends Allen and accuses Farrow of abuse

 In an article in Vulture, Previn alleged that Farrow invented stories about her origins: "When Soon-Yi was a girl, she says, Farrow asked her to make a tape about her origins, detailing how she'd been the daughter of a prostitute who beat her.
 The request puzzled her, Soon-Yi says, since she had no memory of anything like that, so she refused...'Mia used to write words on my arm, which was humiliating, so I'd always wear long-sleeved shirts.
 She would also tip me upside down, holding me by my feet, to get the blood to drain to my head.
 Because she thought—or she read it, God knows where she came up with the notion—that blood going to my head would make me smarter or something'."
 According to Previn, Farrow also resorted to "arbitrarily showing her power" by slapping her across the face and spanking her with a hairbrush or calling her "stupid" and "moronic".
 Previn also claimed she and her adopted sisters were used as "domestics".